irajs/DASH-IF-IOP/90-Security.inc.md

 DASH clients performing license requests SHOULD follow the [[#CPS-lr-model|DASH-IF interoperable license request model]].
 The remainder of this chapter only applies to DASH clients that follow this model.
 Alternative implementations are possible and in common use but are not interoperable and are not described in this document.

-DRM systems generally do not perform license requests on their own.
+[=DRM systems=] generally do not perform license requests on their own.
 Rather, when they determine that a license is required, they generate a document that serves as the license request body and expect the DASH client to deliver it to a license server for processing.
 The latter returns a suitable response that, if a license is granted, encapsulates the content keys in an encrypted form only readable to the DRM system.

 <figure>
 	<img src="Diagrams/Security/LicenseRequestConcept.png" />
 	<figcaption>Simplified conceptual model of license request processing.
 Many details omitted.</figcaption>
 </figure>

-The request and response body are in DRM system specific formats and considered opaque to the DASH client.
+The request and response body are in [=DRM system=] specific formats and considered opaque to the DASH client.
 A DASH client SHALL NOT modify the request body or the response body.

-The license request workflow defined here exists to enable the following common business logic needs to be achieved without the need to customize the DASH client with logic specific to a DRM system or license server implementation:
+The license request workflow defined here exists to enable the following goals to be achieved without the need to customize the DASH client with logic specific to a [=DRM system=] or license server implementation:

 1. Provide proof of authorization if the license server requires the DASH client to prove that the user being served has the rights to use the requested content keys.
 1. Execute the license request workflow driven purely by the MPD, without any need for project-specific customization of the DASH client logic.
 1. Detect common error scenarios and present an understandable message to the user.

-The proof of authorization is optional and the need to attach it to a license request is indicated by the presence of `dashif:authzurl` in the `ContentProtection` descriptor (potentially supplied by business logic instead of the MPD).
+The proof of authorization is optional and the need to attach it to a license request is indicated by the presence of `dashif:authzurl` in the [=DRM system configuration=].
 The proof of authorization is a [[!jwt|JSON Web Token]] in compact encoding (the `aaa.bbb.ccc` form) returned as the HTTP response body when the DASH client performs a GET request to this URL.
 The token is attached to a license request in the HTTP `Authorization` header with the `Bearer` type.
+For details, see [[#CPS-lr-model]].

 Error responses from both the authorization service and the license server SHOULD be returned as [[rfc7807]] compatible responses with a 4xx status code and `Content-Type: application/problem+json`.

+DASH clients SHOULD implement retry behavior to recover from transient failures and expiration of [=authorization tokens=].

-To process license requests queued during execution of the DRM system activation workflow, the client SHOULD execute the following algorithm:
+To process license requests queued during execution of the [[#CPS-activation-workflow|DRM system activation workflow]], the client SHOULD execute the following algorithm:

 <div algorithm="drm-license-acquisition">

-1. Let <var>pending_license_requests</var> be the set of license requests that the DRM system has requested to be performed, with at least the following data present in each entry:
+1. Let <var>pending_license_requests</var> be the set of license requests that the [=DRM system=] has requested to be performed, with at least the following data present in each entry:
-    * The license request body provided by the DRM system.
+    * The license request body provided by the [=DRM system=].
-    * The `default_KID` associated with the license request.
+    * The [=DRM system configuration=].
-    * The DRM system configuration data (`ContentProtetion` descriptor) associated with the `default_KID` (as potentially modified/overridden by business logic during DRM system selection workflow).
+1. Let <var>retry_requests</var> be an empty set.
+It will contain the set of license requests that are to be retried due to transient failure.
 1. Let <var>pending_authz_requests</var> be a map of `URL -> GUID[]`, with the keys being authorization service URLs and the values being lists of `default_KIDs`.
 The map is initially empty.
 1. For each <var>request</var> in <var>pending_license_requests</var>:
-    1. If the DRM system configuration data associated with <var>request</var> does not contain a value for the `dashif:authzurl` element, skip to the next loop iteration.
+    1. If the [=DRM system configuration=] does not contain a value for `dashif:authzurl`, skip to the next loop iteration.
-    1. Create/update the entry in <var>pending_authz_requests</var> with the key being the `dashif:authzurl` value and add the `default_KID` of <var>request</var>.
+    1. Create/update the entry in <var>pending_authz_requests</var> with the key being the `dashif:authzurl` value; add the `default_KID` to the list in the map entry value.
-1. Let <var>authz_tokens</var> be a map of `GUID -> string`, with the keys being `default_KIDs` and the values being the associated authorization tokens.
+1. Let <var>authz_tokens</var> be a map of `GUID -> string`, with the keys being `default_KIDs` and the values being the associated [=authorization tokens=].
 The map is initially empty.
 1. For each <var>authz_url</var> and <var>kids</var> pair in <var>pending_authz_requests</var>:
-    1. Create a comma-separated list from <var>kids</var>.
+    1. Create a comma-separated list from <var>kids</var> in ascending alphanumeric order.
     1. Let <var>authz_url_with_kids</var> be <var>authz_url</var> with an additional query string parameter named `kids` with the value from <var>kids</var>.
         * <var>authz_url</var> may already incldue query string parameters, which should be preserved!
+    1. If the DASH client does has a cached [=authorization token=] previously acquired from <var>authz_url_with_kids</var> that still remains valid:
+        1. Let <var>authz_token</var> be the cached [=authorization token=].
+    1. Else:
         1. Perform an HTTP GET request to <var>authz_url_with_kids</var> (following redirects).
-        * Include any relevant session cookies, if present.
+            * Include any relevant HTTP cookies.
-        * Custom business logic may provide additional HTTP request headers to enable user identification.
+            * Allow custom business logic to intercept the request and inspect/modify it as needed (e.g. provide additional HTTP request headers to enable user identification).
-    1. If the response status code indicates failure, make a note of any error information for later processing and skip to the next loop iteration.
+        1. If the response status code [[#CPS-lr-model-errors|indicates failure]], make a note of any error information for later processing and skip to the next <var>authz_url</var>.
-        * Authorization services should return `Content-Type: application/problem+json` and an [[rfc7807]] compatible response body in case of failure, potentially enabling user-friendly error processing.
-However, this is not a strict requirement and other types of errors may also be returned.
+        1. Let <var>authz_token</var> be the HTTP response body.
+        1. Submit <var>authz_token</var> into the DASH client cache, with the cache key being <var>authz_url_with_kids</var> and the expiration being defined by the `exp` "Expiration Time" claim in the [=authorization token=] (defaulting to never expires).
-    1. For each <var>kid</var> in <var>kids</var>, add an entry to <var>authz_tokens</var> with the key <var>kid</var> and the value being the HTTP response body.
+    1. For each <var>kid</var> in <var>kids</var>, add an entry to <var>authz_tokens</var> with the key <var>kid</var> and the value being <var>authz_token</var>.
 1. For each <var>request</var> in <var>pending_license_requests</var>:
     1. Execute an HTTP POST request with the following parameters:
         * Request body is the license request body from <var>request</var>.
-        * Request URL is `dashif:laurl` from <var>request</var>.
-This license server URL must have been loaded either directly from the MPD or injected by DASH client or custom business logic during DRM system selection.
+        * Request URL is defined by [=DRM system configuration=].
         * If <var>authz_tokens</var> contains an entry with the key being the `default_KID` from <var>request</var>, add the `Authorization` header with the value being the string `Bearer ` concatenated with the entry value from <var>authz_tokens</var> (e.g. `Bearer aaa.bbb.ccc`).
+    1. If the response status code [[#CPS-lr-model-errors|indicates failure]]:
+        1. Expel the used [=authorization token=] (if any) from the DASH client cache to force a new token to be used for any future license requests.
+        1. If the DASH client believes that a retry might succeed (e.g. because the response indicates that the error might be transient or due to an expired [=authorization token=]), add <var>request</var> to <var>retry_requests</var>.
-    1. If the response status code indicates failure, make a note of any error information for later processing and skip to the next loop iteration.
+        1. Make a note of any error information for later processing and presentation to the user.
-        * License servers should return `Content-Type: application/problem+json` and an [[rfc7807]] compatible response body in case of failure, potentially enabling user-friendly error processing.
-However, this is not a strict requirement and other types of errors may also be returned.
+        1. Skip to the next loop iteration.
-    1. Supply the HTTP response body to the DRM system for processing.
+    1. Supply the HTTP response body to the [=DRM system=] for processing.
-        * This may cause the DRM system to trigger additional license requests.
-Append any triggered request to <var>pending_license_requests</var> and copy the attached data (`default_KID` and similar) from the current entry, processing the additional entry in a future iteration of the same loop.
+        * This may cause the [=DRM system=] to trigger additional license requests.
+Append any triggered request to <var>pending_license_requests</var> and copy the [=DRM system configuration=] from the current entry, processing the additional entry in a future iteration of the same loop.
-        * If the DRM system indicates a failure to process the data, make a note of any error information for later processing and skip to the next loop iteration.
+        * If the [=DRM system=] indicates a failure to process the data, make a note of any error information for later processing and skip to the next loop iteration.
+1. If <var>retry_requests</var> is not empty, re-execute this workflow with <var>retry_requests</var> as the input.

 </div>

-Note: While the above algorithm is presented sequentially, authorization requests and license requests may be performed in a parallelized manner to minimize processing time.
+While the above algorithm is presented sequentially, authorization requests and license requests may be performed in a parallelized manner to minimize processing time.

 At the end of this algorithm, all pending license requests have been performed.
 However, it is not necessary that all license requests or authorization requests succeed!
 For example, even if one of the requests needed to obtain an HD quality level content key fails, other requests may still make SD quality level content keys available, leading to a successful playback if the HD quality level is deselected by the DASH client.
 Individual failing requests therefore do not indicate a fatal error.
 Rather, such error information should be collected and provided to the top-level error handler of the DRM system activation workflow, which can make use of this data to present user-friendly messages if it decides that meaningful playback cannot take place with the final set of available content keys.
 See also [[#CPS-unavailable-keys]].